robwa10/udacity-myreads-project/README.md

 ## App Features

 ### Homepage
-Features 3 bookshelves to with the following headings:
+Features 3 bookshelves with the following headings:
 * Currently Reading
 * Want To Read
 * Read